scott-griffiths/bitstring/doc/packing.rst

 ``bin[:n]``         [``n`` bits as] a binary string.
 ``bits[:n]``        [``n`` bits as] a new bitstring.
 ``bool``            single bit as a boolean (True or False).
 ``ue``              an unsigned integer as an exponential-Golomb code.
 ``se``              a signed integer as an exponential-Golomb code.
+``uie``             an unsigned integer as an interleaved exponential-Golomb code.
+``sie``             a signed integer as an interleaved exponential-Golomb code.
 =============       ================================================================

 and you can also include constant bitstring tokens constructed from any of the following: